florimm/hn-api/README.md

 # Hacker News GraphQL

-GraphQL Wrapper over [Hacker News Firebase API](https://github.com/HackerNews/API), used in [Hacker News Redesigned](https://github.com/tigranpetrossian/hacker-news-redesigned) client.
+GraphQL wrapper over [Hacker News Firebase API](https://github.com/HackerNews/API), used in [Hacker News Redesigned](https://github.com/tigranpetrossian/hacker-news-redesigned) client.

 The project was implemented to provide better performance over the HN Firebase API by adding in-memory LRU cache, eliminate the need of N+1 requests on the client.